-As we enter into this season typically focused on gratitude and thankfulness, many may be wondering with the past nearly three years we’ve had, “What is there to be thankful for?”
-And for many, it has been a time of increased stress, financial strain and even significant loss.
+As we move into this season that places emphasis on gratitude and thankfulness, it can feel increasingly difficult to identify what we are grateful for given the ways of the world.
+Within the past few years, especially, it has been a time of increased stress, financial strain and even significant loss for many.
 We recognize that.
 But now more than ever it is important to stop to consider what you have to be grateful for.
 Whether it’s your health, your friends and family, career, your home, or something else, we hope you can identify at least one thing.
 So even with all the uncertainty in our world, we want to share this important information on the benefits of gratitude.

 The Benefits of Gratitude